RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: System Architecture

-Given a dirty tuple (\eg $t_2$) and top-$k$ retrieved tuples, the \att{Reasoner} module employs either \chat or the local model to determine the appropriate retrieved tuple to use (matching step) and the value to extract for cleaning the dirty value (extraction).
+Given a dirty tuple (\eg $t_2$) and top-$k$ retrieved tuples, the \att{Reasoner} module employs the selected LLM (either public or local) to determine the appropriate retrieved tuple to use (matching step) and the value to extract for cleaning the dirty value (extraction).
 This step is performed in a pair-wise fashion, i.e., the query tuple and each individual retrieved tuple will form a candidate pair that is passed to the \att{Reasoner} module.
 The module not only infers the imputed value (\eg blood type B for $t_2[BT]$), but also identifies the tuple and attribute from which the value is obtained (i.e., the lineage information), as demonstrated in the output of Figure~\ref{fig:overview} (the dotted lines in the output box).
-It is important to note that the matching step here is beyond simple entity matching, our aim is to find any tuple in the data lake that semantically overlaps with the input tuple to be cleaned.

-\stitle{Remarks.} \sys can also be used to detect and repair data errors.
-For instance, if the user wishes to validate all Gender values, then Line 4 in the example configurations (Listings 1 and 2) is omitted, and thus \sys will infer all values, and then compare the inferred values with the existing values (if present) to identify and rectify data errors.